kg-construct/exectool/README.md

-  --interval INTERVAL   Measurement sample interval for metrics, default 0.1s --verbose             Turn on verbose output --wait-for-user       Show a prompt when a step is executed before going to the next one --smtp-server SMTP_SERVER
+  --interval INTERVAL   Measurement sample interval for metrics, default 0.1s --verbose             Turn on verbose output --wait-for-user       Show a prompt when a step is executed before going to the next one
-                        SMTP server to use for sending e-mails --smtp-port SMTP_PORT
-                        SMTP port to use for sending e-mails --smtp-username SMTP_USERNAME
-                        Username to authenticate with SMTP server for sending e-mails --smtp-password SMTP_PASSWORD
-                        Password to authenticate with SMTP server for sending e-mails --smtp-sender SMTP_SENDER
-                        Sender's e-mailaddress for sending e-mails --smtp-receiver SMTP_RECEIVER
-                        Receiver's e-mailaddress for sending emails
 ```

 ### Generating cases